Archaeology of North Macedonia: 20th century–21st century

 After World War II, Vardar Macedonia became a state of SFR Yugoslavia.
 In this period, a national archaeology was established, with local institutions and scholars.
 Most of the first generations of Macedonian archaeologists studied in the University of Belgrade.
 There was focus on medieval (Byzantine and Slavic) archaeology as a basis for developing the field, due to the support of the Macedonian nation-building process by the Communist Party of Yugoslavia and the Yugoslav Macedonian government.
 After the 1963 Skopje earthquake, the buildings of the Archaeological Museum and the Faculty of Philosophy were reconstructed.
 Archaeological curriculum was introduced for the first time in the University of Skopje's Faculty of Philosophy (established 1946) in the academic year 1974/1975.
 The Archaeological Society of Macedonia was founded in 1975 in Skopje as a non-governmental organisation, as part of the Archaeological Society of Yugoslavia.

-Macedonia (now North Macedonia) became independent during the breakup of Yugoslavia in the 1990s.
+The Republic of Macedonia, now North Macedonia, became independent during the breakup of Yugoslavia in the 1990s.
 During that period, the communication between Macedonian archaeologists and other archaeologists was limited due to visa regime restrictions imposed on Macedonia by the EU, as well as poverty, however they were able to re-establish ties with other archaeologists.
 The discipline was influential during the dispute between Macedonia and Greece over the ancestry of Alexander the Great and ancient Macedonians.
 In the country, the field has often been placed at the service of the state, and used to legitimise nationalist claims to history, culture, and territory.
 In 2009, a burial tomb containing golden burial equipment from the 5th century BCE, was discovered in Ohrid.
 Around 80 artefacts were found during an excavation of an archaic necropolis from the 6th century BCE at the Rasnica site in the village Korošišta in 2024.

+Most of the land of the ancient Paeonians was in the Vardar river basin, roughly in what is today North Macedonia.